shirsh12/-All-State-Insurance-Claims-Severity-Prediction-/README.md

 # Project Highlights

-    Exploratory data analysis to understand the Allstate insurance claim dataset
+   1.Exploratory data analysis to understand the Allstate insurance claim dataset

-    Analyzing 5 point summary and studying data distribution for categorical variables
+   2.Analyzing 5 point summary and studying data distribution for categorical variables

-    Handling missing values for categorical and continuous variables
+   3.Handling missing values for categorical and continuous variables

-    Outlier treatment with visual techniques (Box-Plots)
+   4.Outlier treatment with visual techniques (Box-Plots)

-    Use of Pickle file format to store and load models
+   5.Use of Pickle file format to store and load models

-    Feature selection and elimination using Correlation, Constant Variance and Chi-Square statistical tests
+   6.Feature selection and elimination using Correlation, Constant Variance and Chi-Square statistical tests

-    Use of ensemble Machine Learning algorithms
+   7.Use of ensemble Machine Learning algorithms

-    Hyper-parameter tuning using Sklearn functions
+   8.Hyper-parameter tuning using Sklearn functions

-    Model deployment creating FlaskAPI
+   9.Model deployment creating FlaskAPI